openstack/nova/doc/source/cli/nova-manage.rst

 Iterates over all the Resource Providers (or just one if you provide the UUID) and then verifies if the compute allocations are either related to an existing instance or a migration UUID.
 If not, it will tell which allocations are orphaned.

-You can also ask to delete all the orphaned allocations by specifying ``-delete``.

-Specify ``--verbose`` to get detailed progress output during execution.

 This command requires that the :oslo.config:option:`api_database.connection` and :oslo.config:group:`placement` configuration options are set.
 Placement API
 >= 1.14 is required.

-**Return Codes**
+.. versionadded:: 21.0.0 (Ussuri)

+.. rubric:: Options

+.. option:: --verbose

+    Provide verbose output during execution.

+.. option:: --resource_provider <provider_uuid>

+    UUID of a specific resource provider to verify.

+.. option:: --delete

+    Deletes orphaned allocations that were found.

+.. rubric:: Return codes

 .. list-table::
    :widths: 20 80